I am not discouraged because every wrong attempt discarded is another step forward.

 Crafts by Amanda gives you step-by-step instructions to create a frosted luminary using Epsom Salts as well.
 Both of these options are easy, beautiful and inexpensive.

 As I’m sure you can tell, I have been itching to do a post like this since Black Friday.
 Now that all the online deals are behind us, I can get us back to our regularly scheduled program.
-Aaaahhhh….Looking for great gift ideas?
-You can take a look at all of our holiday gift deals here!
+Aaaahhhh….Be sure and take a look at all the great deals we've posted today here!